YETI Holdings Inc. (YETI) Shares Decline Despite Market Challenges

-YETI Holdings Inc. (NYSE: YETI)’s stock price has dropped by -0.26 in relation to previous closing price of 38.41.
-Nevertheless, the company has seen a gain of 6.83% in its stock price over the last five trading days.
+YETI Holdings Inc. (NYSE: YETI) has seen a decline in its stock price by -1.57 in relation to its previous close of 38.84.
+However, the company has experienced a 1.65% gain in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 03/09/23 that Yeti Recalls 1.9 Million Coolers and Cases Over Magnet Ingestion Risks

 Is It Worth Investing in YETI Holdings Inc. (NYSE: YETI) Right Now?

-The price-to-earnings ratio for YETI Holdings Inc. (NYSE: YETI) is above average at 44.70x.
-The 36-month beta value for YETI is also noteworthy at 2.46.
-There are mixed opinions on the stock, with 6 analysts rating it as a “buy,” 2 rating it as “overweight,” 8 rating it as “hold,” and 0 rating it as “sell.”
+YETI Holdings Inc. (NYSE: YETI) has a higher price-to-earnings ratio of 44.61x compared to its average ratio,, and the 36-month beta value for YETI is at 2.45.
+Analysts have varying views on the stock, with 6 analysts rating it as a “buy,” 2 rating it as “overweight,” 8 as “hold,” and 0 as “sell.”

 Sponsored

-The average price estimated by analysts for YETI is $48.07, which is $9.76 above than the current price.
-The public float for YETI is 85.96M, and at present, short sellers hold a 7.10% of that float.
-The average trading volume of YETI on June 29, 2023 was 1.06M shares.
+The average price suggested by analysts for YETI is $47.79, which is $9.56 above the current market price.
+The public float for YETI is 85.96M, and currently, shorts hold a 7.10% of that float.
+The average trading volume for YETI on July 04, 2023 was 1.08M shares.

 YETI’s Market Performance

-YETI’s stock has seen a 6.83% increase for the week, with a 4.93% rise in the past month and a -1.24% fall in the past quarter.
-The volatility ratio for the week is 3.09%, and the volatility levels for the past 30 days are at 3.32% for YETI Holdings Inc. The simple moving average for the last 20 days is 4.82% for YETI’s stock, with a simple moving average of -1.06% for the last 200 days.
+YETI’s stock has seen a 1.65% increase for the week, with a 7.69% rise in the past month and a -4.43% fall in the past quarter.
+The volatility ratio for the week is 2.39%, and the volatility levels for the past 30 days are at 3.30% for YETI Holdings Inc. The simple moving average for the last 20 days is 3.61% for YETI stock, with a simple moving average of -1.29% for the last 200 days.

-Volatility was left at 3.32%, however, over the last 30 days, the volatility rate increased by 3.09%, as shares surge +4.05% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -2.00% lower at present.
+Volatility was left at 3.30%, however, over the last 30 days, the volatility rate increased by 2.39%, as shares surge +5.11% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +0.78% upper at present.

 Stock Fundamentals for YETI